hessenh/HAR-Pipeline/README.md

 - data.py.
 Loads the different data sets.
 Splits the raw signal into windows used in the network.

+- TRAINING_VARIABLES.
+All variables used for training and testing.

 ### Training and testing folders/files
 The data from each subject must be placed in a spesific folder under DATA/TRAINING/ or DATA/TESTING.<br />